k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 ## Introduction

-This article describes the steps to be taken in order to setup the Fabric Catalog when using the Desktop Studio V7.2 and onward:
+This article describes the steps to be taken in order to set up the Fabric Catalog when using the Desktop Studio V7.2 and onwards:

 * Installation of neo4j - performed once per Studio environment.
 * Catalog configuration setup - performed once per project.